 Sometimes we review financials and they’re simply wrong.
 Often this is due to a mismatch between accounting line items and the accounting method.

-Because Lighter Capital’s funding mechanism requires borrowers to have sticky revenue streams, we see a lot of SaaS and subscription-based revenue models.
-These businesses are likely to receive many prepayments and recurring contracts.
-If your business plan is built on revenue from subscriptions and you’re not using accrual accounting, you may be underselling your company’s performance by underreporting deferred revenue.
+If your business model is built on revenue from subscriptions and you’re not using accrual accounting, you may be underselling your company’s performance by underreporting deferred revenue.

 Learn about switching to accrual accounting while still following Generally Accepted Accounting Principles (GAAP) ➔